 Book hoarders – chances are we know someone who hoards books, or we “are” someone who hoards books.
 Some people just want to read ALL the things whether they realistically have the time or not.
-When it comes to physical paper books, book hoarders are often limited in their mania by space or money, but there’s a new type of book hoarder – the digital book hoarder.
+When it comes to physical paper books, book hoarders are often limited in their mania by space or money, but there’s a new type of book hoarder – the digital-book hoarder.

 Digital book hoarders aren’t limited by space, and usually, aren’t limited by money either.
-Ebooks don’t take up a ton of space on a hard drive so you can literally download thousands of ebooks and barely make a dent in your computer or tablet’s available storage.
+Ebooks don’t take up a ton of space on a hard drive, so you can literally download thousands of ebooks and barely make a dent in your computer or tablet’s available storage.
 As far as money goes, some ebooks cost money, but it’s incredibly easy to score free ebooks all over the internet.
 There’s NetGalley, giveaways on GoodReads and Amazon, threads on Reddit that have free book promotions.
 You can find people giving away their books for free on Twitter, Tumbler, or Pinterest.
 There are free public domain ebooks on Gutenberg and FreeBooks.com.
-If you have an Amazon Prime account, you have access to thousands of free ebooks through the Kindle Unlimited.
-Smashwords has a sale section where people can list their books for free, and twice a year they have major sales with even more free books.
+If you have an Amazon Prime account, you can access thousands of free ebooks through Kindle Unlimited.
+Smashwords has a sale section where people can list their books for free, and twice a year, they have major sales with even more free books.

 If you have a GoodReads account, you can create a list of all the books you’re currently reading, but also all the books you want to read.
 And some people’s “to-read” lists are INSANE!
 I’ve seen to-read lists with thousands and tens of thousands of books on them.

 Basically, digital book hoarders will add anything that may even remotely catch their interest to their collection or their to-read list.